-The MLS is a tax applied to high income earners who don’t have an appropriate level of hospital cover.
-The tax is designed to encourage people who can afford it to get hospital insurance.
-It also aims to reduce the strain on the public system by encouraging people to go private instead.
+The Medicare Levy Surcharge (MLS) is a tax applied to high income earners who don’t have an appropriate level of hospital insurance.
+The tax is designed to reduce the strain on the public system by encouraging people to go to private hospitals instead.

 How does the MLS work?